robertiagar/robertiagar.com/README.md

 [![Stories in Ready](https://badge.waffle.io/robertiagar/robertiagar.com.svg?label=ready&title=Ready)](http://waffle.io/robertiagar/robertiagar.com)

 Well then.
 This is my personal site.
 Everything in the `_posts`, `_project31`, `_projects`, `assets` folder is my own work.
 The rest, you can fork. :)

+Of course you need to change the google analytics and ad-sense codes in the `google-ads.html` include also :)